 To anchor the values and principles in the organisation, commitment from top management is mandatory.
-Certification to Vestas Code of Conduct was carried out for the first time in 2011 for top management (Vice President level and above).
-The certification is an annual activity where employees confirm that they have read and understood Vestas Code of Conduct and that they are not aware of any unaddressed violations of Vestas Code of Conduct.
-Certification is expected as part of our commitment to UN Global Compact and the commitment to the World Economic Forum's Partnering Against Corruption Initiative.
+Acknowledgement of the Vestas Code of Conduct was carried out for the first time in 2011 for top management (Vice President level and above).
+The acknowledgement is an annual activity where employees confirm that they have read and understood Vestas Code of Conduct and that they are not aware of any unaddressed violations of Vestas Code of Conduct.
+Acknowledgement is expected as part of our commitment to UN Global Compact and the commitment to the World Economic Forum's Partnering Against Corruption Initiative.